moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ###### Login page background images

 This setting is already available in the Moodle core theme Boost.
-However, in Boost Union you can not only add one but up to 25 files as a background image for the login page.
+However, in Boost Union you can not only add one but an arbitrary number of files as a background image for the login page.
 One of these images will be picked randomly and shown when the user visits the login page.

 ###### Login page background image position